-L’Oréal Corporate Foundation in collaboration with UNESCO and the African Network of Scientific and Technological Institutions (ANSTI) invites applications for the L’Oréal-UNESCO for Women in Science scholarship for Sub-Saharan Africans.
+L’Oréal Corporate Foundation in collaboration with UNESCO and the African Network of Scientific and Technological Institutions (ANSTI) invites applications for the L’Oréal-UNESCO for Women in Science fellowships in 2019.

 Worth of Award

-Nationality: Applicants from Sub-Saharan Africa can apply for this scholarship.
+- Nationality: Applicants from Sub-Saharan Africa can apply.

 List of Countries: South Africa, Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Comoros, Congo, Côte d’Ivoire, Djibouti, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Equatorial Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Namibia, Níger, Nigeria, Uganda, Democratic Republic of the Congo, Rwanda, Sao Tomé & Principe, Senegal, Seychelles, Sierra Leone, Somalia, Sudan, South Sudan, Swaziland, Tanzania, Chad, Togo, Zambia and Zimbabwe